-The Health Care Division’s application process takes around three months; information detailing special requests for applications and cycle-specific funding interests will be available on the Trust’s website in November and May.
-Beginning in 2012, the Trust’s application deadlines are the second Tuesday in February and the second Tuesday in August.
+Both program area’s application processes take around three months; information detailing special requests for applications and cycle-specific funding interests will be available on the Trust’s website in November and May.
+The Trust’s application deadlines are the second Tuesday in February and the second Tuesday in August.
 All submissions must be received online by 5pm on the deadline date.

 Review and Notification

-Both Divisions gather input from their advisory councils in March and September, and evaluate proposals and make recommendations to the Trustee following that process.
+Both program areas gather input from their advisory councils in March and September, and evaluate proposals and make recommendations to the Trustee following that process.
 Notification of funding decisions generally occurs between 90 and 120 days after the application deadline (late May and November).